TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/SecurityTeam/IncidentHandling/Index.rst

 problem.
 A fix for the vulnerability will be developed, carefully tested and reviewed.
 Together with a public security bulletin, a TYPO3 core update will be released.
-Please see next chapter for further details about TYPO3 versions and security bulletins.
+Please see next chapter for further details about TYPO3 CMS versions and security bulletins.

 .. _incident-handling-extensions: